Prayer at KI

 Daily Minyan

-At KI, we hold a minyan twice daily—rain or shine, snow or sleet.
+At KI, we hold a minyan three times daily—rain or shine, snow or sleet.
 It is the only daily egalitarian minyan in Brookline and a benchmark of our community.

 The Daily Minyan provides a meaningful community for those who are saying Kaddish, but it is much more.
 The minyan is a recognition of our concern for the community, since our collective presence is necessary to sustain the value of tefillah b’tzibbur, communal prayer.